cityheroes/assembly-line/readme.md

 ];
 ```

-Get all the books that belong to the 'Tolkien Society':
+Get all the books whose authors belong to the 'Tolkien Society':

 ```
 var assemblyLine = new AssemblyLine();